China pushes new candidate towards top of Huarong Asset Management

-China's banking watchdog named Liang Qiang, an asset management veteran, to the senior post of deputy communist party boss at China Huarong Asset Management Co (2799.HK), the state-run firm that has faced restructuring, the company said on Tuesday.
+BEIJING (Reuters) - China’s banking watchdog named Liang Qiang, an asset management veteran, to the senior post of deputy communist party boss at China Huarong Asset Management Co, the state-run firm that has faced restructuring, the company said on Tuesday.

 Liang, now president of state-owned Great Wall Asset Management, was also recommended for the position of Huarong’s president and executive director, the company statement said, citing a meeting of executives on June 4.